dhugueth/Industria-de-Videojuegos/README.md

 # Industria de Videojuegos

+To access the report you can click on ["Link to the project"](https://app.powerbi.com/view?r=eyJrIjoiODk5ZWNmNWUtZTFkNy00OTlkLWE2ZGQtODdkMTg0ZDk4YmExIiwidCI6ImJhYjBiNjc5LWJkNWYtNGZlOC1iNTE2LWM2YjhiMzE3Yzc4MiIsImMiOjR9)

 ## What was used?
 The project was developed using the Power BI desktop application, one of the top leader in business Intelligence, and published on the web.